Lee-Lvan/stock-sense/README.md

   Here, if the user is logged in, they will be able to buy the stock, and if they already own some, here they can sell them as well.

+- **Real-time Data**

-- **Real-time Data**: The data for all the stocks available is supplied by [Twelve Data](https://twelvedata.com/).
+  The data for all the stocks available is supplied by [Twelve Data](https://twelvedata.com/).
 Each page reload generates a new API call making sure that the users will have the real time price when they are using the app.

 <br>